leschartreux/ltsp-vmview/README.md

   More info on http://ltsp.org.

 ## Features
-IT permits full access to virtual desktop pools available via the brokers.
+Allow full access to virtual desktop pools available via the brokers.
+Launches a tiny *openbox* window manager with right click menu to launch xterm (for test and debug) or view client. view client starts automatically and connects to configured default View broker.

 * *PCoIP* support
 * USB redirection
 * Audio-Video support

 ## Requirements

-- A small PC with network, or free space to install as Virtual MAchine.
+- A small PC with network, or free space to install as Virtual Machine.
 64 or 32 bit processor.
 Multi core is better to speed up images building.
 6GB free space on Hard drive is enough.